williamhowardsnyder/williamhowardsnyder.github.io/_posts/2021-02-10-Word_Embeddings.markdown

 {: refdef}
 Let $w_{boy}$, $w_{girl}$, $w_{grandfather}$, $w_{grandmother}$ represent the vectors that correspond to the words boy, girl, grandfather, and grandmother in the embedding.
 We will find that in our word embedding,
 <script type="math/tex; mode=display">w_{girl} - w_{boy} + w_{grandfather} \approx w_{grandmother}</script>
-Over the course of this blog post, I will explain how this can be achieved.
+Below, I will explain how this can be achieved.

 # The Embedding:

 First, we need a way to represent words as vectors.
-Initially, it is not important that this representation is low dimensional or captures the meaning of words.
-One way to do this that seems reasonable is to take a huge corpus of text, and represent each word as the number of times every other word appears near it.
+Initially, it is not important that this representation is low dimensional, but it should provide some sembelance of the meaning of these words.
+One way to do this is to take a huge sample of text, and represent each word as the number of times every other word appears near it.
+This seems like a reasonable representation because words that appear in similar contexts will tend to have similar meanings.
+If interested you can learn more about this theory of semantics <a href="https://en.wikipedia.org/wiki/Distributional_semantics">here</a>.
 This vector will capture the co-occurence relationship between words.
 For our purposes, we will use a Wikipedia corpus with 1.5 billion words, and store all this information in a matrix $M$.
-Since some words only appear once, we will store the 10,000 most common words.
+Since some words are relatively unimportant and appear only once, we will store the 10,000 most common words.
 Now, we have a matrix $M$ such that $M_{ij}$ is the number of times the $i$th word appeared near (within 5 words of) the $j$th word.

 For example, the index 12 corresponds to the word "with", and the index 3 correponds to the word "in", so $M_{12, 3}$ will store the number of times the word "with" shows up within 5 words of the word "in" in our text corpus.
-As you might expect, the most common words will be articles and other farily non-interesting types of words.
+As you might expect, the most common words will be articles and other non-interesting types of words.
 To make these words less influential we'll define a new matrix $\widehat{M} \in \mathbb{R}^{10000 \times 10000}$ such that $\widehat{M} = \ln(1 + M_{ij})$.
 The idea behind this operation is to smooth out the counts, and hopefully get a better embedding as a result.
-Now that we have a matrix $\widehat{M}$ that represents each word as a vector of real numbers we begin embedding these vectors into lower dimensions in a way that captures their meaning.
+Now that we have a matrix $\widehat{M}$ that represents each word as a vector of real numbers we can begin embedding these vectors into lower dimensions in a way that captures their meaning.

 As alluded to above, the way that we are going to do this is by using singular value decomposition (SVD).
 The SVD of a matrix $A \in \mathbb{R}^{m \times n}$ expresses $A$ as the product of three "simple" matrices: